Grass jelly: Vietnam

 In Vietnamese, grass jelly is called sương sáo or thạch sương sáo and the name is also derived from Teochew (仙草, Peng'im: siêng^{1} cao^{2}).
 Grass jelly is chopped in small cubes and served as an additional ingredient in sweet desserts made from various kinds of beans (chè).
 There are two common kinds of grass jelly in Vietnam which are Platostoma palustre (Mesona chinensis, called sương sáo in Vietnamese) and Tiliacora triandra (called sương sâm; sương sa or rau câu is the name for jelly made from various kinds of algae).
 It is common now to eat green grass jelly (thạch lá găng) with douhua (tào phớ) and grass jelly (sương sáo or thạch đen) in the summer.

 Mauritius

-In Mauritius, the grass jelly is cut into cubes and is added into water and sugar or in syrup water to make a cold drink called "mousse noir" which is literally translated as "black jelly" in English.
+In Mauritius, the grass jelly is cut into cubes and is added into water and sugar or in syrup water to make a cold drink called "mousse noire" which is literally translated as "black jelly" in English.
 Mousse noir is of Chinese origin and is a reflection of the Sino-Mauritian influence on the Mauritian cuisine.
 The mousse noir is well-known and well-appreciated by Mauritians.
 It can be made at home, or it can be purchased in local supermarkets where it is widely accessible.
 Mousse noir is also manufactured by local Mauritian companies, and can be found in the original flavour or can come in different flavours such as coffee, aloe vera, and melon.